-You should work smart, not hard because that is the key to greater productivity.
+You should work smart, not hard because that this is what makes you more productive.

-Not only will you become happier, but saving effort also saves money.
-Streamlining process to save costs makes you a more valuable resource to your employer.
-This, in turn, makes you feel more confident, more inspired, and more willing to do whatever it takes whenever necessary.
+Not only will you become happier, but the saving effort also saves money.
+Streamlining process to save costs makes you a more important part of a team and an employer.
+You will start to feel more confident, more important, and ready to do what you have to do.

 Need some tips to work smart, not hard?

-Prioritise what you must do, delegate everything else.
+Prioritize what you must do, delegate everything else.
 Balance your priorities with practicalities.
 Got a non-urgent job, that only takes 10 minutes?
-Do it now and get it off the desk.
+Go ahead and get it off the desk.
 More than 10 minutes, then schedule it in and give it the priority it deserves.

 It is easier said than done, plus, we are all guilty of getting caught up in tasks we shouldn’t be doing.
 Those jobs then end up taking priority over what we should be doing.
 However, we should always remember to make our own tasks a priority.

 We’ve all been there.
 You know, those meetings.
 The ones that go on and on, you start thinking I’ve got better things to do than this!
 Never let meetings carry on past the 30-minute mark.
 It’s best to get to the point in a half hour.

 A lot of people think working smarter means multitasking, but not always.
-The truth is, you are much more productive if you do one single thing at a time.
-Chart your day, figuring out a to-do list and focus on the most important task first.
+Never try to multitask if you are already behind.
+Keep it simple until you see a productive change.
+Stay focused on the task at hand while you schedule the rest of your day.
 You might actually find you need to slow down a bit, in order to improve productivity.

 It is possible to work smart, not hard, in all things you do.
 If you are finding yourself stressed out with very little time for yourself, you might want to follow some of these tips for yourself!